OpenCloning/OpenCloning-submission/docs/index.md

 * `VLOOKUP` will look for the value in `A2` in the table in `extra_info`, and return the value in the second column of the table in `extra_info`.
 * The same is done for the `description` column, but with `=VLOOKUP(A2,extra_info!A:D,3)` instead.

-You can do the same thing for your submission.
-Create an `extra_info` sheet in your submission template, paste the table from the publication in there, and use the `VLOOKUP` function to fill the `category` and `description` columns in the `Sequence` sheet.
+You can do the same thing for your submission:
+1. Create an `extra_info` sheet in your submission template
+2. Paste the table from the publication in there
+3. Use the `VLOOKUP` function to fill the `category` and `description` columns in the `Sequence` sheet.
+4. Drag the formula down to fill all the rows.

 ### Filling the category sheet 📂